The Who, What, Where, When and Sometimes, Why.

 The NCCN recommends [39]:

-• Women with a RAD51C or RAD51D inherited gene mutation have risk-reducing bilateral salpingo-oophorectomy starting at age 45-50
+• Women with a RAD51C or RAD51D inherited gene mutation have a risk-reducing bilateral salpingo-oophorectomy starting at age 45-50

-• Women with a PALB2 inherited gene mutation consider having risk-reducing bilateral salpingo-oophorectomy starting at age 45-50
+• Women with a PALB2 inherited gene mutation consider having a risk-reducing bilateral salpingo-oophorectomy starting at age 45-50

 Risk-reducing salpingo-oophorectomy and breast cancer risk